 It is rather coincidental that when some Online TEFL programs receive negative reviews on TTR, they claim that the site is biased against them.
 And it is rather coincidental that the top-rated Online TEFL programs are the ones that are claimed to be the owners of TTR.

-If an Online TEFL/TESOL certification program has a high rating on TTR, it means that they are doing something right when it comes to the product they offer and how they treat its customers.
+If an Online TEFL/TESOL certification program has a high rating on TTR, it means that they are doing something right when it comes to the product it offers and how it treats its customers.

-If an Online TEFL/TESOL certification program has a low rating on TTR, it means that they are doing something wrong when it comes to the product they offer and how they treat its customers.
+If an Online TEFL/TESOL certification program has a low rating on TTR, it means that they are doing something wrong when it comes to the product it offers and how it treats its customers.

 TTA TEFL boldly claims that their Level 5 TEFL courses are Ofqual and TQUK accredited.
 They also claim that they are ‘Accreditation Partners’ with QUALIFI, DEAC, and AQC.